Oslo Waldorf School: History

+Frauke Stuhl og Jan Hecker-Stempehl noted that "the model was originally the German Waldorf school, which was founded in Stuttgart in 1919, but in Norway, emphasis has been placed on applying Steiner's educational principles within a Norwegian cultural context.
+Therefore, the school is not a German school, but it still conveys German language and culture to a much greater extent than the public school does.
+Thus, it is not only in the educational principles that we find the German influence; it is also clearly present in the curriculum.
+In language education, German lessons hold a central place as German is taught over 12 years (...)
+In the lower grades, significant emphasis is placed on the oral rendition of stories, legends, and fairy tales, where, for example, Goethe's poems (...) and the Brothers Grimm's fairy tales occupy a central place.
+In literature education, the great classical texts play an important role.
+In the advanced levels, students read, among other works, Wolfram von Eschenbach's Parsifal and Goethe's Faust.
+The many theater performances are also part of the school's profile, with Schiller's Joan of Arc and Wilhelm Tell belonging to the school's repertoire."

+The arts play a major role in the school curriculum and the broader activities surrounding the school, and the school includes a professionally equipped theater hall.
 The famous Norwegian novelist Jens Bjørneboe worked as a teacher at the school in the 1950s and a private school obviously modelled after Oslo Waldorf School has a significant role in his Jonas novel, which is noted for its criticism of the public school system.
 He later published the book Under en mykere himmel; brev og bud fra en Steinerskole ("Under a softer sky; letters and messages from a Waldorf school") based on his work as a Waldorf teacher.

-In Norway, anthroposophy in general and the Waldorf schools in particular have been strongly associated with the cultural and intellectual elite of the country since the early 20th century, and among the school's alumni and parents are many noted individuals, particularly within the arts and the cultural sphere, but also within politics and business.
-Among the school's alumni is former Labour leader, Prime Minister and now NATO Secretary-General Jens Stoltenberg, and all three children of Labour leader and Prime Minister Jonas Gahr Støre attended the school.
+Among the school's alumni and parents are many noted individuals, particularly within the arts and the cultural sphere, but also within politics and business.
+Pupils have are often enrolled shortly after birth due to its waiting lists.
+Among the school's alumni is former Labour leader, Prime Minister and NATO Secretary-General Jens Stoltenberg, and all three children of Labour leader and Prime Minister Jonas Gahr Støre attended the school.
+Stoltenberg has written about his time at the school in his biography Min history (My Story).
 The school and the Waldorf movement in general was a stronghold of the Riksmål language of the traditional elite during the Norwegian language struggle, and the school is still using the now classic alphabet book André Bjerkes ABC, published by Riksmålsforbundet in 1959.

-The arts play a major role in the school curriculum and the broader activities surrounding the school, and the school includes a professionally equipped theater hall.

-Due to its long waiting lists, pupils are often enrolled shortly after birth.